soxueren/atsd/api/sql/api-meta.md

 ## Description

 Retrieve SQL query result metadata in JSON format without executing the query.

+> The metadata will be provided even if one of the metrics referenced in the query does not exist in the database.
+In this case, the metric's value column will be of the default `float` datatype.

 ## Authorization